 The former Wool Exchange, which was once one of the biggest wool markets in the world, now houses the local Waterstones bookshop.
 Although the building is not that remarkable from the outside, the inside is well worth a look.
 The ceiling, with its Neogothic beams and coat of arms, is quite impressive, and the place is definitely one of the most beautiful bookshops in the UK.
 Bradford has a small Cathedral, which was a mere parish church until 1919 when the local diocese was created.
 The oldest parts of the church date from the 15th century.
 Some of the windows were designed by William Morris, assisted by Rossetti and Burne-Jones.

 Lovers of Victorian architecture, and of industrial history, can have a walk in Little Germany, a small area located below the Cathedral.
-The huge buildings that still stand there were built in the 19th century as offices and warehouses.
+The huge buildings that still stand there were built in the 19th century to serve as offices and warehouses.
 Most of the owners were German Jews, hence the name of the neighbourhood.
 Bradford still has a small synagogue, which was built in the 1880s (located north of the centre, on Bowland Street).

 Well outside the centre, on the way to Saltaire, stand Lister Mills, a huge factory which once was the largest silk mill in the world.
 It has been converted into flats and offices, and the tall chimney has become a local landmark.
 Bradford boasts a beautiful Victorian cemetery, called Undercliffe, where some scenes from Peaky Blinders were shot.

 The main visitor attraction in Bradford is the National Science and Media Museum, which is one of the biggest museums in the North of England.
 It is located near the City Hall, south of the centre.
 It was first created as a Media Museum, dedicated to television, film, photography and IT, but in 2016 it shifted its focus towards science and had its name altered.
 The change is quite a pity as the museum lost many of its interesting rooms.
 For instance the ones with the TV sets have been replaced by more ordinary exhibits about light and sound.
-The museum has retained however its exhibits about the history of TV in the UK and the history of the internet.
+However the museum has retained its exhibits about the history of TV in the UK and the history of the internet.
 There is also a large exhibition – sponsored by Kodak – of old cameras.
 Free entry, open daily, see website.

 Two museums are located outside the centre.
 North in Lister Park, there is Cartwright Hall, the local art gallery which has works by some widely-known artists (LS Lowry, Kapoor, Goya, Warhol, Lichtenstein, Hockney).
 Free entry, closed Monday, see website.
 Housed in Moorside Mills, a former textile factory, Bradford Industrial Museum offers a glimpse into the local textile industry.
 Visitors can also visit the houses of the manager and mill-workers, and there are also displays of old cars and old printing machinery.
 Free entry, closed Monday, see website.